-- Fermentation: For a probiotic and fermented elderberry sauce, add 2 tbsp of white sugar during the boiling.
-Then allow the sauce to cool to room temperature.
-Stir in 1/4 cup of a probiotic starter (like brewed kombucha, water kefir or ginger bug).
-Allow to ferment at room temperature for 3 days, then store in the fridge for up to 1 month.
+- Fermentation: For a probiotic and fermented elderberry sauce, add 2 Tbsp of white sugar during the boiling.
+Allow the sauce to cool to room temperature.
+Stir in 1/4 cup of a yeast-based starter (like brewed kombucha, water kefir, or ginger bug).
+Allow the sauce to ferment at room temperature for 3 days, then store it in the fridge for up to 1 month.
 You can also freeze fermented fruit sauce without affecting the probiotic benefits.

 Antiviral Elderberry Sauce

-This antiviral elderberry remedy is essentially just a low-sugar fruit sauce with some potent properties.
-See the section above for more information on the antiviral properties of elderberries and for information on how to make a fermented elderberry sauce.
+This antiviral elderberry sauce is essentially just a low-sugar fruit sauce with some potent properties.
+See the section above for more information on the antiviral properties of elderberries and for options on how to preserve elderberry sauce for the winter.

 - Prep Time: 5 minutes